 You should also make a point of responding to maintenance requests in a timely and courteous manner.

 When it comes to reviewing applications from prospective tenants, a good landlord never goes with their gut.
-After all, just because someone is able to talk a big game in person or over the phone doesn’t mean that the information you’re receiving is truthful.
+After all, just because someone can talk a big game in person or over the phone doesn’t mean that the information you’re receiving is truthful.

 So, regardless of how well a prospective tenant presents themselves during your initial meeting, make a point of going over their application with a fine-toothed comb.